Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 - Change relationship settings as necessary.

-When it comes to digital photos, it’s too easy to download, copy and repost.
+When it comes to digital photos, it’s all too easy to download, copy and repost.

 - Company – about.twitter.com